-5. Make sure your time blade has enough diamonds protruding on the surface or it won't cut effect.
-Common cause of this is cutting a material that's too hard for the diamond blade's bond.
+5. Make sure your time blade has enough diamonds protruding on the surface or it will not cut effect.
+Common cause of this is cutting a material that is too hard for the diamond blade's bond.
 You can cut highly abrasive materials to resharpen the diamond blade, such as asphalt or abrasive cinderblock.

-6. Make shallow cuts in the material you're cutting.
+6. Make shallow cuts in the material you are cutting.
 For example, if you need to cut 4 inches deep you should cut in 2 passes.
-The 1st pass at 2 "deep and the second pass at the full 4".
-Depth to avoid overheating and extending the diamond blade's life duration significantly.
+The 1st pass at 2 "deep and the second pass at the full 4" depth to avoid overheating and extending the diamond blade's life duration significantly.

-8. Make sure the diamond blades isn't bent, this is a hazard since it could've gotten in the cut and throw segments.
+8. Make sure the diamond blades is not bent, this is a hazard since it could have gotten in the cut and throw segments.

 9. Never stand in front of the saw, it can send the cutting material ahead at high speeds and potentially cause injury.

-10. Use the diamond blade only on materials it's specifically manufactured for.
+10. Use the diamond blade only on materials it is specifically manufactured for.
 Using the wrong diamond blade on specific materials can cause segment loss, smoothing of the segments (causing it to cut very slow and ineffective), extremely fast wear or not cut at all.

 If you follow these simple steps you'll save time and money through the effective use of diamond blades and save yourself lots of unfair or possibly injury in worst case scenarios